Monitor your cost with AWS Budgets

 One of the following methods can be used to set the budgeted amount of the cost or usage budget.

-Fixed Budget: A fixed budget allows to keep track of the same amount each budget cycle.
+Fixed Budget: A fixed budget allows one to keep track of the same amount each budget cycle.
 For example, use a cost budget with the fixed method to track your expenses against $100 each budget period.

 Planned Budget: The planned budgeting method is only applicable to monthly or quarterly budgets.
 Using a predetermined budget, one can choose a different amount to monitor each budget period.
-Using a monthly cost budget and the planned technique, one can track expenditure against $100 in the first month, $110 in the second month, and other amounts in future months.

 With a planned budget, one can specify the budget amount for up to 12 months or four quarters.
 After 12 months or four quarters, the budget amount is fixed at the previous budget amount.

-Auto-adjusting Budget: An auto-adjusting budget modifies the budget’s amount based on expenditure or consumption over a set period of time.
-The historical or predicted time span we choose serves as the budget’s auto-adjustment baseline.
+Auto-adjusting Budget: An auto-adjusting budget modifies the budget’s amount based on expenditure or consumption over a set period.

-For example, create an auto-adjusting cost budget with a six-month baseline period.
-The auto-adjusted budget amount for the new period will be $100 if your average spending per budget period in the preceding six months was $100.
+The auto-adjusted budget amount for the new period will be $100 if your average spending per budget period in the preceding six months is $100.

 Conclusion

 AWS Budget includes all the important elements to assist you with cost control, whether you want to forecast cloud expenses or receive notifications when your spending exceeds your budget.
-To know more about AWS Budget pricing, just click the link.

 Thanks For Reading!